QERA: an Analytical Framework for Quantization Error Reconstruction: Appendix

 \paragraph{Rank = 8 for GLUE experiments} We notice \loftq{} paper uses a large rank of 16 and 32 for fine-tuning on GLUE, which is larger than the commonly-used rank value of LoRA (4 or 8 in LoRA paper~\citep{hu2021lora}).
 If we consider LoRA as the upper limit of \qlora{}-like QPEFT methods (including \loftq{} and \loqer{}), to effectively compare these QPEFT methods, one easy way is to set the rank as the minimum value required by LoRA and check which QPEFT method achieves an accuracy closest to LoRA.
 This is why we choose rank = 8 for GLUE experiments (For 2-bit GLUE experiments we use a large rank 64 since the quantization is very aggressive).
 If we use rank = 32, LoRA and all the QPEFT methods may be over-parameterized and it will be hard to make a fair comparison in terms of fine-tuned accuracy.
+To support this claim, we sweep the rank of LoRA-adapted RoBERTA-base on SST2 and MRPC and show a large rank $k$ like 16 in LoftQ has over-parallelization problem in~\Cref{tab:appendix:over-parameterization-sst2} and~\Cref{tab:appendix:over-parameterization-mrpc}.

 \paragraph{\roberta{} \textit{vs.} DeBERTa} When investigating the related work, we find that both \roberta{} and DeBERTaV3~\citep{he2021debertav3} are used in QPEFT experiments~\citep{guo2023lqlora,li2023loftq,meng2024pissa,guo2023lqlora,zhang2023adalora}.
 The reason why we chose \roberta{} is that the \roberta{} checkpoint on HuggingFace\footnote{\roberta{}-base checkpoint: \href{https://huggingface.co/FacebookAI/roberta-base}{link}} is complete and compatible with both HuggingFace's official examples of sequence classification\footnote{HuggingFace example of sequence classification: \href{https://github.com/huggingface/transformers/tree/main/examples/pytorch/text-classification}{link}} and masked language modeling\footnote{HuggingFace example of masked language modeling: \href{https://github.com/huggingface/transformers/tree/main/examples/pytorch/language-modeling}{link}}.
 Specifically, the \roberta{} checkpoint contains both the base model and the masked language modeling head but the DeBERTaV3's checkpoint\footnote{DeBERTaV3's checkpoint: \href{https://huggingface.co/microsoft/deberta-v3-base}{link}} only contains the base model.
 As we know, the base model is enough for fine-tuning on downstream tasks.
 However, to calibrate on the pretraining dataset, we need the language modeling head to verify if our implementation of data preprocessing and calibration matches how the model was originally pretrained.
 Note that the quality of the statistic values in~\loqer{} like ${\R_{\sX\sX}}$ depends on the quality of the calibration set.
 Thus, without the language modeling head in the checkpoint, we cannot perform the \loqer{}'s calibration for DeBERTaV3 properly, ensure the correctness of statistics in~\loqer{}, and explore the effect of the choice of calibration sets.